FVUS/wildkatze/_articles/(3) ThirdOrderFlow.md

 Also the gradients are computed from extended stencil of control volume neighbours involving second neighbours also.
 For this reason gradients are calculated from 12 to 200 neighbours.

-**For general polyhedral meshes this could be prohibitive expensive because we might have around 300 to 400 neighbours in computation stencil.
+**For general polyhedral meshes this could be prohibitively expensive because we might have around 300 to 400 neighbours in computation stencil.
 For this reason Wildkatze restricts the maximum numbers to be around 30.**

 Gradient computation is then followed by constructing various variables to control volume faces using Third Order expression.
 These two steps are the majority of computation costs.